Multistage Hierarchical Capture-Recapture Models: Generalizations and Alternative Models for

 We demonstrate the PPRB approach to implementing the heterogeneous CR model using a data set comprised of encounter histories based on $J=4$ sampling occasions for red-cheeked salamander (\emph{Plethodon} \emph{jordani}).
 These data were collected in Great Smoky Mountains National Park in a 15 m $\times$ 15 m fenced plot to ensure closure of the population under study \citep{bailey2004spatial,hooten2019bringing}.
 The measurement process resulted in $n=93$ observed individuals with 78, 11, and 4 detected on 1, 2, and 3 sampling occasions, respectively.
 This species is known to have low detectability, thus we augmented the data with $M-n=1407$ all-zero encounter histories, which implies $M=1500$ total individuals in our superpopulation.

 A variety of factors can result in heterogeneous capture probabilities for red-cheeked salamanders \citep{bailey2004spatial}.
 To account for individually varying detectability, we fit heterogeneous CR models to these data using the two-stage PPRB procedure.
 For comparison, we fit two heterogeneous CR models; one based on the conditional Poisson-binomial assumption for $n$ and the other based on the conditional Poisson assumption for $n$.
 We specified priors for both models as: $\mu \sim \text{N}(-1,1)$, $\sigma^2\sim \text{IG}(0.01,0.01)$, and $\psi\sim\text{Beta}(1,1)$.

-We fit the models using $K=100000$ MCMC iterations which required approximately 7.9 hours for the Poisson-binomial version and only 12.2 minutes for the Poisson version.
+We fit the models using $K=500000$ MCMC iterations on a 28-core machine with 2.5 Ghz processors.
+The first stage algorithm required approximately 16.2 minutes.
+The second stage algorithms required 9.3 hours for the Poisson-binomial version and only 26.2 minutes for the Poisson version.
+For comparison, the time per effective MCMC sample was $0.037$ minutes for the Poisson-binomial, $0.003$ for the Poisson, and $0.107$ for a single-stage implementation of the model (using JAGS; \citealt{plummer2003jags}).
+These results imply the recursive Poisson implementation was two orders of magnitude faster per effective sample size than the single-stage algorithm.
+This highlights an advantage in having the flexibility to generalize the model specification by modifying the conditional distribution for $n$.

 The posterior results are summarized in Figure~\ref{fig:Mh_results}.
 Fitting the two heterogeneous CR models results in remarkably similar posterior distributions for the parameters $\mu$, $\sigma^2$, and $\psi$ (Figure~\ref{fig:Mh_results}a-c).